datacommonsorg/website/docs/developer_guide.md

    ./scripts/compiled_messages.sh
    ```

-1. Manually restart the flask or minikube instance to load the config and translations.
+1. IMPORTANT: Manually restart the flask or minikube instance to reload the config and translations.

 1. Test the data on a place page!